ZiyadC/oci-migration/peoplesoft-move-improve/0introduction/introduction.md

 # Introduction
-this is a test

 ## About this Workshop

-This hands-on lab provides users with step-by-step instructions for preparing their **Oracle Cloud Infrastructure (OCI) Tenancy**, including setting up a user group, adding a user and policies, as well as a compartment to house **Cloud Manager 15 using Marketplace** and associated resources.
-After provisioning and configuring Cloud Manager 15, users will **subscribe to the HCM deployment kit** to then create a **topology**, **environment template**, and **provision a PeopleSoft Environment**.
+This hands-on lab provides users with step-by-step instructions for preparing their **Oracle Cloud Infrastructure (OCI) Tenancy**, including setting up a user group, adding a user and policies, as well as a compartment to house **Cloud Manager 16 using Marketplace** and associated resources.
+After provisioning and configuring Cloud Manager 16, users will **subscribe to the HCM deployment kit** to then create a **topology**, **environment template**, and **provision a PeopleSoft Environment**.

 In addition to getting a PeopleSoft Environment up and running on Cloud Manager, users can then move on to the simple and interactive Labs (12-18).
 These optional labs help familiarize users with the features of Cloud Manager and can be completed in any order.